 Sounds great!
 Where can I get a basket of these?

 - Clock Shadow Creamery: Get it straight from the source for the ultimate in squeaky cheese.
-If you want to take a tour, try to come on Wednesday or Friday morning…that’s when they make the curds!
+If you want the freshest of the fresh, stop in on Wednesday or Friday morning – that’s when they make the curds!

 - Wisconsin Cheese Mart: Order some fried curds for here at the on-site Uber Tap Room, then pick up a few packages to take home with you.